If you’re in business, someone’s got to buy something for you to make money.

 When it comes to getting someone to buy, you’re definitely invoking emotion — and when you understand emotional response in terms of motivation rather than feelings, you’ll have a better idea of how to craft your copy.

 So, again … the goal is not to get someone to necessarily feel.
 Your goal is to get someone to want, and to act on that want.
 If that seems like a subtle difference (since desire can often be a very tangible emotion), well at least now you accept that emotion is driving the train.

 In terms of motivation, psychologists know that emotions result in one of three basic categories of responsive motivation:

 When approach motivation kicks in, you want to experience or discover more of something.
 Approach motivation involves positive desire, and the perceived value of what you move toward always increases.

-Approach motivation makes selling high quality desirable products easy, whether it be an iPhone or black granite kitchen countertops.
-But it can also be used to sell desirable outcomes, ranging from the Obama campaign for empowered change, to get rich quick and get skinny now products of dubious effectiveness.
+Approach motivation makes selling high-quality, desirable products easy, whether it be an iPhone or black granite kitchen countertops.
+But it can also be used to sell desirable outcomes, including “get rich quick” and “get skinny now” products of dubious effectiveness.

 You want to play upon avoid motivation when your prospect wants to get away from something of low value.
 Avoid motivation deems something unworthy of attention, and an inconvenience or annoyance that should be ignored or eliminated.

 People want to avoid paying too much on their electric bill more than any desire for features of the juice coming through the wires, unless you’re using alternative energy sources, in which case many will do business with you to avoid adverse environmental impact.

 Most charities play on avoidance emotions to lessen the impact of poverty, disease, and natural disasters.
 Rather than taking a beauty approach, Clearasil plays on motivations to avoid the stigma of acne.